truenas/documentation/content/Solutions/Integrations/Veeam.md

 Typically, backups run during off-hours when IT equipment is under a lighter load.
 This timeframe can be set, but if each backup is several terabytes in size, a longer amount of time and greater bandwidth is required. iXsystems tests its Veeam backups using a 10 GbE mixed network with the datastore storage, hypervisor hosts, and backup repository (the TrueNAS) on the same network.
-However, shorter backup windows, heavy network usage, and dozens of VMs being backed up at the same time could require 40 or 100 GbE networking and multiple Veeam Backup Proxies used in tandem.
+However, shorter backup windows, heavy network usage, and dozens of VMs being backed up simultaneously could require 40 or 100 GbE networking and multiple Veeam Backup Proxies used in tandem.

 For example, consider a scenario of backing up 1000 VMs (each 100 GB in size) with a backup window of 8 hours.
-This requires around five virtual proxy servers with 8 vCores (16 GB memory each) and around 3.7 GB/s of throughput.
+This requires around five virtual proxy servers with eight vCores (16 GB memory each) and around 3.7 GB/s of throughput.
 In such a scenario, iXsystems would recommend 100 GbE interconnect and TrueNAS appliances with over 100+ hard drives.
 However, bandwidth can be greatly reduced if users can accept incremental and staggered backups.
 For example, run an incremental backup on all VMs each day, and a full backup on 100 VMs per night, rotating a different 100 VMs each night.